 The complexity of the context and the Activity interventions prompted the team to integrate Collaborating, Learning, and Adapting (CLA) best practices into Activity design and implementation.

-Refine and ImplemenT
+table 1.
+Refine and ImplemenT schedule

-Understanding that local engagement leads to local ownership and, ultimately, improved development outcomes, the Activity is working closely with key stakeholders during the refinement year, laying the groundwork for ongoing collaboration during implementation.
+Understanding that local engagement leads to local ownership and ultimately improved development outcomes, the Activity is working closely with key stakeholders during the refinement year, laying the groundwork for ongoing collaboration during implementation.
 Examples of this collaboration include:

-As part of the R&I structure, the Activity will use Scenario Planning to address development challenges that hinge on specific, but uncertain, outcomes.
+As part of the R&I structure, the Activity will use Scenario Planning to address development challenges that hinge on specific but uncertain outcomes.
 To do this, the Activity has identified situations that may affect program design and has analyzed these situations to plan adjustments accordingly.
 Examples of scenarios that may affect program design and implementation include: